Are you one that loves pasta? Are you looking for a protein packed healthy version? Then you found the right place.

 Add your pasta to the boiling water.
 When you put this on will depend on the type of pasta you use.
 Lentil pasta cooks quite quick whereas black or whole grain pasta takes longer.

-Add water and nutritional yeast and stir through until well blended.
+Add water and nutritional yeast to thenpan and stir through until well blended.
 The mixture will thicken and come to look ‘cheesy’.
 Feel free to keep adding water depending on the consistency you want.

 I add the herbs and silverbeet last to maintain flavour and colour because silverbeat wilts quite quick.